National Strike Committee of Belarus: Protest actions

-February 27, 2003 - Strike Committee of Entrepreneurs together with business structures organized a political meeting in defense of the rights of entrepreneurs.
+27 Feb: Meeting; Strike Committee of Entrepreneurs, together with business structures, organized a political meeting in defense of the rights of entrepreneurs.

-March 12, 2003 - Strike Committee of Entrepreneurs together with several organizations held People's March “For Better Life”.
+12 March: March; Strike Committee of Entrepreneurs, together with several organizations, held People's March “For Better Life”.

-April 1, 2003 – “March to Parliament” campaign.
+1 April: Minsk; “March to Parliament” campaign.
 Valery Levaneuski was detained and arrested for 15 days in the beginning of this campaign.

-September 25, 2003 - Nationwide strike of Belarusian entrepreneurs.
-About 50% of Belarusian entrepreneurs participated in this strike.